AdaneNT/cluster-validity-csai/README.md

 ---

-## Origin

-The CSAI method was first introduced in the following publication:

-> **"A New Cluster Validation Index Based on Stability Analysis"**
-> *Proceedings of the International Conference on Pattern Recognition Applications and Methods (ICPRAM)*, Volume 1, pp. 377–384, 2025, Porto, Portugal.
-> **Authors:** Adane Nega Tarekegn, Bjørnar Tessem, Fazle Rabbi

 ## Features
 - Model-agnostic approach: Supports multiple clustering algorithms (e.g., KMeans, Agglomerative)
 - Uses UMAP for embedding visualization and dimensionality reduction